 Have PI experience.

 So, the time comes for you to work investigations with no Private Investigator experience or education.
 If you took a PI course or PI training, it most likely focused on legal matters with no real practical Private Investigator training or topics.
 You will always be told by employers that “soon you will get some PI training,” which never happens.
 It took me over five years to figure out the industry and get good at a few specialized fields.
-During that time, I struggled and probably lost several hundred thousand dollars due to loosing work opportunities from a lack of skill and education.
+During that time, I struggled and probably lost several hundred thousand dollars due to losing work opportunities from a lack of skill and education.
 What is sad is that this is a common story in the PI industry.
 If you make it through this meat grinder of an industry and get a West Virginia PI license/ relative education/ investigative experience, you be qualified to work for yourself with your own PI agency.
 Hopefully, when you are hiring new Private Investigators, you will appreciate the importance of proper PI education.

 You simply need to be an employee under a West Virginia PI agency.
 This means you need to be legally allowed to work in WV.
 Your PI agency is most likely going to want you to have investigative experience.
 This is where proper PI education can help.

-West Virginia Private Investigator License Requirements (work for yourself)
+Full West Virginia Private Investigator License Requirements

-You must be 18yo or older.
+Age: You must be 18yo or older.

-You will have to be an American citizen.
+Citizen: You will have to be an American citizen.

-You will have to pay a small PI licensing fee.
+Fee: You will have to pay a small PI licensing fee.

-You will need two years (3200hrs) of experience as an Investigator for a PI agency.
+Investigative Experience: You will need two years (3200hrs) of experience as an Investigator for a PI agency.

 This will typically be post-secondary education in a criminal justice type field.
 Contact the licensing division for a list of equivalent education.